goodrobots/devFrame/docs/_docs/07-base-frame.md

 - #2 Phillips screwdriver
 - Ruler

-Note -- You are about to tighten more screws.
-Take your time and do not over tighten.
-{: .notice--primary}

 Note -- There is enough surface area in the clamps to self-align the tubes to an extent.
 But it helps if you can make sure the frame is true and square while you tighten everything up if you have a nice flat bench on which to work.
 {: .notice--primary}

+Note -- We have chosen to leave the frame tubes long so they will extend beyond the Box Ends.
+This helps avoid wasting tube, and provides extra space to hang more gear.
+We suggest building as documented in this section before you decide whether to modify tube length.
+{: .notice--primary}

 ### 4.1 Box End Top
 ![Install Box Tubes]({{ site.baseurl }}/assets/images/basic-frame/box-tubes-02.jpeg){: width="60%" .align-center}
 - We will start on the top/rear and then move to top/front.
-So, time to pick a front and rear.
+So, time to pick a front and rear Box End.
 - At this point there is really no difference in the assemblies, but we will install tubes with staggered overhang, so pick one to be a Box End Rear.
 - Place (2) 10mm tubes into the Box End Rear Assembly as pictured above.
 - Align the end of the tubes so they are flush with the outside of the Box End Rear.